brokedarius/Auto-Up/README.md

 **Headful Mode Info**
 =================

-In headful mode, once it starts you can minimize the browser and let it run, when it's done and a message will appear on the Powershell console.
+In headful mode, once it starts you can minimize the browser and let it run, when it's done a message will appear on the Powershell console.

 **Headless Mode Info**
 ==================